finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postinstrumentcapabilities"></a>
+<a name="queryinstrumentcapabilities"></a>
-# **PostInstrumentCapabilities**
+# **QueryInstrumentCapabilities**
-> InstrumentCapabilities PostInstrumentCapabilities (LusidInstrument lusidInstrument, string model = null, DateTimeOrCutLabel effectiveAt = null, string recipeScope = null, string recipeCode = null)
+> InstrumentCapabilities QueryInstrumentCapabilities (LusidInstrument lusidInstrument, string model = null, DateTimeOrCutLabel effectiveAt = null, string recipeScope = null, string recipeCode = null)

-[EXPERIMENTAL] PostInstrumentCapabilities: Given an example instrument provides instrument capabilities, outlining features, and, given the model, the capabilities also include supported addresses as well as economic dependencies.
+[EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
+These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.

 Returns instrument capabilities containing useful information about the instrument and the model.
 This includes  - features corresponding to the instrument e.g. Optionality:American, Other:InflationLinked  - supported addresses (if model provided) e.g. Valuation/Pv, Valuation/DirtyPriceKey, Valuation/Accrued  - economic dependencies (if model provided) e.g. Cash:USD, Fx:GBP.USD, Rates:GBP.GBPOIS